 The roots grow quickly using method 1, this is the same plantlet four weeks after planting in a potting compost.

-2. Cut from parent plant and add to potting compost
+2. Cut the spiderette from the parent plant and add to compost

 As a rough rule, hold off separating any spider plant baby from the parent plant until it is approximately one quarter the size of the adult.
 This will allow your baby plant to be more robust at adapting to its new growing conditions.